 I didn’t add a subject line in my email template, so these fields were blank after import.
 That’s my preference.
 If you have a standard email subject or pre-header, you may want to include those in our template.

-If needed, you can check the box to Set Custom From Name and Email.
-Once checked, new fields appear for your to change from your default name and email.
+You can check the box to Set Custom From Name and Email if needed.
+Once checked, new fields appear to change from your default name and email.

 If you check to Ad UTM Parameters For URLS, you’ll get five new fields to complete for those parameters.